Center-for-Global-Development/msa-amc-sizing/index.md

 The key is to recognize that each additional firm attempting innovation increases the overall chances of success.
 Consider a case where any individual firm has a 10% chance of successfully developing a targeted product.
 If two firms make an attempt, the overall probability of at least one success increases to 19%, and with three firms, it increases to 27.1%.
 With multiple firms participating, our chances of success improve.

 At the same time, attracting additional firms becomes increasingly expensive as they risk sharing the reward if several of them succeed.
 At the same time, attracting additional firms becomes increasingly expensive as they risk sharing the reward if several of them succeed.
-Consider the example where each attempt costs \\$1 million and has a 10% chance of success.
+Consider the example where each attempt has an expected cost of \\$1 million and has a 10% chance of success.
 For a single firm to participate, the reward needs to be at least \\$10 million (to offset the 10% chance of success).
-For two firms to participate, the reward needs to be higher - around \\$10.5 million - because each firm now faces the risk of having to split the reward if both succeed.
+For two firms to participate, the reward needs to be higher - about \\$10.5 million - because each firm now faces the risk of having to split the reward if both succeed.
 For three firms, the required reward increases to about \\$11.1 million.
 This pattern continues: each additional firm requires a larger incentive to participate than the last because of the increasing risk of having to share the reward.

 This creates a fundamental tradeoff: the more firms that participate, the more likely we are to achieve the innovation's benefits—whether that's lives saved by a new vaccine or emissions reduced by green technologies—but increasing this probability becomes increasingly expensive.
 As a result, setting the right reward size means asking: what is the social value of increasing our chances of achieving these benefits, and how do these compare to the costs?
 During the COVID-19 pandemic, the massive daily cost of delay meant even small increases in the probability of success had enormous value, justifying efforts to attract many firms ([Ahuja et al 2021](https://www.aeaweb.org/articles?id=10.1257/pandp.20211103)).
 However, in other cases, the funder may only seek to incentivize a few of the best-suited firms to participate.